 5.3.
 Advanced features#

-It is possible to build only pieces from a single KDE module.
-For example, you may want to compile only one program from a module.
+It is possible to build only pieces from a single KDE project.
+For example, you may want to compile only one program from a project.
 KDE Builder has features to make this easy.
 There are several complementing ways to do this.

 5.3.1.1.
 Removing directories from a build#

-It is possible to download an entire repository but have the build system leave out a few directories when it does the build.
-This requires that the module uses CMake and that the module's build system allows the directory to remove to be optional.
+It is possible to have the build system leave out a few directories when it does the build of a project.
+This requires that the project uses CMake and that the project's build system allows the directory to remove to be optional.

 This is controlled with the do-not-compile option.